RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1950**: North Korea attacked South Korea, Korea war **began**.

 **1951**: The Greek Civic War **ended**.
 Communist Party of Greece(KKE) won.
-The Greek Democratic Socialism Republic(GDSR) was established
+The Hellenic Democratic Socialism Republic(HDSR) was established.

 **1952**: The Korea war **ended**.
 North Korea and South Korea took 38th parallel as Military Demarcation Line.

 **1952**: "The Great Depression" **ended**.
 Most of western capitalist countries began recovery.

 **1953**: The Great Purge **ended**.
-Stalin's revisionist line(in SEN, Stalin is a revisionist.) became the mainstream ideology in the most of Eastern Europe.
+Stalin's totalitarian revisionism line(in SEN, Stalin is a totalitarian revisionist.) became the mainstream ideology in the most of Eastern Europe.

-**1956**: The Hungarian October Revolution began, which is an anti-revisionism revolution and a practice of socialist democracy.
+**1956**: The Hungarian October Revolution began, which is an anti-totalitarian revisionism revolution and a practice of socialist democracy.
 It was strangled by USSR.

 **1957**: To get rid of superpowers' control and advance the integration of Europe, European Economic Community(EEC) was established.

 **1957**: USSR launched the first satellite called Sputnik-1.

-**1958**: Great Leap Forward and Hundred Flowers Campaign began.
+**1958**: Great Leap Forward and Hundred Flowers Campaign began in China.
 Because of conservative and capitalist roaders, the practice of Hundred Flowers Campaign was stopped and Great Leap Forward became a farce that defamed the reputation of public ownership and scientific socialism.

 **1959**: The transaction of Chimeras appeared on black market.
 Chimeras entered the public eye.